gdsbook/book/notebooks/10_clustering_and_regionalization.md

 our cluster map, since clumps of tracts with the same color emerge.
 However, this visual inspection is obscured by the complexity of the underlying spatial units.
-Our eyes are drawn to the larger polygons in the eastern part of the county, giving the impression that cluster 1 is the dominant cluster.
+Our eyes are drawn to the larger polygons in the eastern part of the county, giving the impression that more observations fall into that cluster.
 While this seems to be true in terms of land area (and we will verify this below), there is more to the cluster pattern than this.
 Because the tract polygons are all different sizes and shapes, we cannot solely rely on our eyes to interpret